qwefgh90/ng-terminal/README.md

 [![Build Status](https://travis-ci.org/qwefgh90/ng-terminal.svg?branch=master)](https://travis-ci.org/qwefgh90/ng-terminal) [![version](https://badge.fury.io/js/ng-terminal.svg)](https://www.npmjs.com/package/ng-terminal) [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)]()

-NgTerminal is web terminal on Angular7 or higher.
-You can easily make web terminal by adding `<ng-terminal></ng-terminal>` into your component.
-It's written on xtermjs.
+NgTerminal is a web terminal that leverages xterm.js on Angular 7+.
+You can easily add it into your application by adding `<ng-terminal></ng-terminal>` into your component.

 NgTerminal provides some features including [xtermjs](https://xtermjs.org/).
 It provides to adjust dimensions by dragging and to fix the number of rows and cols.
 New usuful features to devlopers should be added continuously.